Magisk-Modules-Repo/energizedprotection/README.md

  - Run Clear Hosts by typing `c` and enter.
 It will clear your hosts file to stock state.

 ## Changelog

+v.4.9
+ - Added Magisk Canary support.
+ - Magisk 15-18 Support has been dropped.
+(Should or shouldn't work)
+ - Last update of old script.
+Newer and updated version is on the way, with improved features.

 v.éclairs
  - Added Magisk 20.0 Compatibility.